-Karen qualified as a solicitor in 2001 and practised at commercial firms Taylor Vinters and EMW Law before a period as an employment law lecturer working with providers including BPP, MBL and CLT.
-Karen is also an Associate Member of the CIPD and has worked as an HR consultant and HR manager.
+Karen qualified as a solicitor in 2001 and practised at commercial firm EMW Law before a period as an employment law lecturer working with providers including BPP, MBL and CLT.
+Karen has more recently worked as an HR consultant and HR manager and is an Associate Member of the CIPD.
 Her experience of dealing with workplace relations as both a solicitor and an HR practitioner, enables her to advise clients in a practical and relevant manner.

 Karen advises employers and employees on a wide range of employment matters, including redundancies and restructuring, parental entitlements, discrimination, performance management and ill-health dismissals, contractual rights including restrictive covenants and confidentiality clauses, and settlement agreements.

 Karen is a member of the Employment Lawyers’ Association and is an accredited Mental Health First Aider.